joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/cherry_pick_changes.md

 Prerequisites:

-- You must have a role for the project that allows you to edit merge requests, and add code to the repository.
+- You must have a role in the project that allows you to edit merge requests, and add code to the repository.
 - Your project must use the [merge method](methods/index.md#fast-forward-merge) **Merge Commit**, which is set in the project's **Settings > Merge requests**.